 Sarah, a podcast listener, writes in with a really outstanding question: “Pastor John, what’s the difference between flattery and encouragement?
-We are called to encourage one another, but also to not puff one another up in pride.
+We are called to encourage one another but also to not puff one another up in pride.
 How can I know which one is which?”

 You could not do better, after the Bible, than getting a copy of Sam Crabtree’s extraordinary book called Practicing Affirmation.
 And I love the subtitle: God-Centered Praise of Those Who Are Not God.
 Sam mustered a battery of biblical passages and gave such a compelling argument for praising people in a God-centered way that it significantly altered how I think about this.

 It is quite a remarkable book.
 I don’t think there is another one like it.
-So I am giving it, yes, a very high recommendation, just for the sake, if not all the other practical applications, of the biblical data that Sam has brought together in a way I have never seen anywhere else.
+So I am giving it, yes, a very high recommendation, just for the sake (if not for all the other practical applications) of the biblical data that Sam has brought together in a way I have never seen anywhere else.
 So that is an advertisement, with joy.

-The Greek word for flattery, κολακείας, occurs one time in the New Testament.
-Paul is defending his ministry to the Thessalonians and he says, “We never came with flattering speech as you know, nor with a pretext for greed, nor did we seek glory from men either from you or from others” (1 Thessalonians 2:5–6).
-And it is, I think, more than coincidental that flattery occurs in that sentence with the word greed.

-In other words, I want something from you.
+The Greek word for flattery (kolakeia) occurs one time in the New Testament.
+Paul is defending his ministry to the Thessalonians and he says, “We never came with words of flattery, as you know, nor with a pretext for greed — God is witness.
+Nor did we seek glory from people, whether from you or from others” (1 Thessalonians 2:5–6).
+And it is, I think, more than coincidental that flattery occurs in that sentence with the word greed — in other words, I want something from you.
 You can kind of get at the heart of flattery when you think about that.

-The idea of flattery is present without the word in Jude 1:16 where Jude accuses certain men of admiring persons for the sake of their own advantage.
+The idea of flattery is present without the word in Jude 16, where Jude accuses certain men of admiring persons for the sake of their own advantage.
 That is the idea.
 You are admiring and you are saying nice things about somebody for the sake of your own advantage.

 I think the key difference between good praise and bad flattery is this: Flattery is bad because it’s calculated.
-It is given with a view to obtaining some advantage (Jude 1:16).
-Flattery may be true.
-It may be not true.
+It is given with a view to obtaining some advantage (Jude 16).
+Flattery may be true, or it may be not true.
 That is not the issue.
 You may be saying something true about somebody and still be flattering.
 The issue is whether it is calculated to achieve some purpose that is not rooted in the authentic, spontaneous delight that we take in the virtue we are praising.

 But flattery does not flow from a sincere delight in the thing being praised.
-It is all external and manipulative, it is elicited out of us by some other benefit that we are hoping to get through the flattery, not by the benefit that we just got from the person’s kindness or virtue or beauty or accomplishment.
+It is all external and manipulative.
+It is elicited out of us by some other benefit that we are hoping to get through the flattery, not by the benefit that we just got from the person’s kindness or virtue or beauty or accomplishment.

 So this raises the question of whether it is appropriate to “use praise” as a means of bringing about behaviors in children or employees or friends.
 Doesn’t that imply some kind of calculated use of praise for ulterior motives?
 And that is a tough question.

-I think the answer goes something like this: If the praise can still be an expression of authentic, spontaneous delight in some good that we have observed, and if our goal is that the child or the friend do more of that behavior, not for the sake of praise, but because it is intrinsically beautiful and God-honoring, then it is legitimate to hope that our praise will produce more good behavior.
+I think the answer goes something like this: if the praise can still be an expression of authentic, spontaneous delight in some good that we have observed, and if our goal is that the child or the friend do more of that behavior, not for the sake of praise, but because it is intrinsically beautiful and God-honoring, then it is legitimate to hope that our praise will produce more good behavior.

-Just one last help: I have friends, including Sam Crabtree, who have taught me that a good way to conceive of our praising other people is to think of it as drawing attention, spontaneously enjoying and, thus, drawing attention to, evidences of God’s grace.
+Just one last help: I have friends, including Sam Crabtree, who have taught me that a good way to conceive of our praising other people is to think of it as drawing attention to — spontaneously enjoying and, thus, drawing attention to — evidences of God’s grace.
 That little phrase is pretty common in some circles, and I think it is a good one.